OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 Visual Studio Code
 =====================

-The *Visual Studio Code* (VS_code_) editor can be used on your personal desktop and make remote SSH connections to the Niflheim login_nodes_.
+The *Visual Studio Code* (VS_code_) editor can be used on your personal desktop and make remote SSH connections to the Niflheim Login_nodes_.

 The DTU `course 02002/02003: Computer Programming <https://02002.compute.dtu.dk/index.html>`_ has some material in the page `Using VSCode <https://02002.compute.dtu.dk/vscode/index.html>`_.